fargusplumdoodle/budget-api/README.md

 Very simple budgeting software I wrote to keep track of my budgets

+Sekhnet Budget is a Django based webapp that I deploy on my local network at home using Kubernetes.

 ### How it works
 Each budget is issued a percentage that represents